Simulation-Software-Engineering/Lecture-Material/lecture-notes/virtualization-and-containers/overview.md

 - The most popular container framework one finds at the moment
 - Short backstory:
     - Started as wrapper around lxc/lxd (Linux' native container format)
+- Docker, Docker Engine, Docker Compose, Docker Hub?
+What is going on?
 - Quite strong encapsulation from Host (**TODO**: Check for file exchange, networking etc.)
 - Common commands:
     - TODO